richardmorrey/flap/README.md

 Contains flapwhitepaper.pdf, a white paper that explains the FLAP idea in detail.

 ### pkg/flap/
 This a full implementation of the functionality as defined in Sections 2-3 of the white paper and implemented consistent with Section 4.

 The three core processes defined in Section 4 can be involved via two public functions
 	Engine.SubmitFlights - Flight data processing.
 	Engine.UpdateAndBackfill - Trip completion enforcement and backfilling.

 In a full deployment the first of these would be driven by REST interfaces invoked by airline systems.
 For example usage see pkg/model/engine.go.

 Note this package has good working test coverage.
 Use "go test" to invoke.

 ### pkg/flap/db/
-Ths is a package containing database implementations for use by pkg/flap encapsulated behind simple key/value-store stule interfaces.
-As of now there is only support for a single database technology - leveldb.
-This is suitable for modelling purposes only.
+Ths is a package containing database implementations for use by pkg/flap encapsulated behind simple key/value-store style interfaces.
+As of now there is only support for a single database technology - leveldb - which is suitable for modelling purposes only.

 Note this package has good working test coverage.
 Use "go test" to invoke.